-Working together with the local Baptist church pastor, Mat is involved in discipleship training and Bible teaching for leaders of around 70 village church groups that have started through contacts made with the hospital and the local church.
-He also leads the multi-agency missionary team in Mandritsara and is a member of the project management committee and Board.
-Katy, a GP, is Head of Medicine in the hospital.
+Working together with the local Baptist church pastor, Mat was involved in discipleship training and Bible teaching for leaders of around 70 village church groups that had started through contacts made with the hospital and the local church.
+He also led the multi-agency missionary team in Mandritsara and is a member of the project management committee and Board.
+Katy, a GP, was Head of Medicine in the hospital.

 Could you partner with the Linleys in this work?

 Partner with the Linleys

 The Linleys are currently in the UK and will begin new assignments based in Kenya in the Autumn.
 Mat is currently working remotely as AIM Southern Region’s Regional Administrative Officer, and when they are in Kenya Katy will volunteer as a part-time doctor at Kijabe Hospital.

 If you would like to partner with the Linleys in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.